-The journey to writing and publishing novels was a long one for me.
-Prior to writing my first novel, a lengthy business career includes having worked many years for a major international bank.
-At different times, I was responsible for its banking operations in greater San Diego and for its Private Banking operations across the United States.
-Other experiences include ten years as a real estate broker in Carmel-by-the-Sea, California, and, subsequently, as the director of an Indian gaming commission, also in California.
+Although I am author of four novels and the blog series, Writing from Behind the Curve, the journey to writing and publishing novels was a long one for me.
+Prior to writing my first novel, a lengthy business career includes having worked many years as a senior officer for America’s largest bank.
+Other experiences include ten years as a real estate broker in Carmel-by-the-Sea, California, and, subsequently, as the Director of an Indian gaming commission, also in California.

 As a late entrant into the field of novel writing, it occurred to me that I am not the only one who has stories to tell for which life got in the way.
-This is why I now write the blog series, “Writing from Behind the Curve.”
-The series argues that it is never too late to begin writing that story that has been bouncing around in that noggin of yours for the past 10, 20, or even 40 years.
+This is why I now write the blog series, Writing from Behind the Curve.
+The series argues that it is never too late to begin writing that short story or novel that’s been bouncing around in that noggin of yours for the past 10, 20, or even 40 years.
 I hope that you will take time to peruse the first blog or two to get a more detailed idea of what this is all about.

 All the best, Dick Franklin

 Visit Dick’s Amazon.com author’s page: amazon.com/author/dickfranklin